Healthdirect Free Australian health advice you can count on.

 Key facts

-• A D-dimer test is a blood test that checks for blood-clotting problems.
+• The D-dimer test is a blood test that checks for blood clotting problems.

-• It measures the amount of D-dimer, a protein your body makes to break down blood clots.
+• It measures the amount of D-dimer, a protein your body makes when blood clots break down.

-• A positive test means the D-dimer level in your body is higher than normal.
-It suggests you might have a blood clot or blood clotting problems.
+• A positive test means high D-dimer levels, which may suggest a blood clot or blood clotting problems.

-• It’s important to discuss blood test results with your doctor, who can explain what the results mean in your situation.
+• Ask your doctor what your results mean in your situation.

 What is a D-dimer test?

-This test measures the amount of D-dimer, a protein your body makes to break down blood clots.
+This test measures the amount of D-dimer, a protein your body makes when a blood clot breaks down.

 How do I prepare for a D-dimer test?

 A positive test means the D-dimer level in your body is higher than normal.
-It suggests you might have a blood clot or blood clotting problems.
+This suggests you might have a blood clot or a blood clotting problem.

-A normal D-dimer level usually shows that a clotting problem is unlikely.
+A normal D-dimer level usually means that a clotting problem is unlikely.

-The D-dimer test is usually used with other blood tests and imaging scans.
-That’s because the D-dimer test cannot tell where in the body blood clots are or what may have caused them.
+The D-dimer test is usually used together with other blood tests and imaging scans.
+This is because the D-dimer test alone cannot identify the location or cause of the blood clots.

 Sometimes the D-dimer test can be positive in people without clotting problems.
-This can happen in:
+This can happen:

 • during pregnancy